 I was able to just use my TSA Pre Check status for the first time today.
 I had to find the TSA Pre Check security area (for IAD that is on the main level where you check your bags at the airlines, then find the “middle” of the airport… don’t go downstairs to regular security).
 Once I arrived at the beginning of the cue security line, I scanned my Passbook QR code to verify I could use the line (e.g. my Trusted Traveler ID was confirmed) and they ask a couple of questions (“Are you traveling internationally”?) to see if I get “Randomly selected” for additional screening.
 At the end of the cue line, I scanned my code again and handed my Government ID to verify my flight information.
 I removed by belt, shoes, laptop, and toiletries as usual, walked through a metal detector ONLY, then grabbed my things at then end of the x-ray machine conveyor belt.
 I did all of this, alone.
 Nobody else was in the security line.
 I had all four TSA agents adoring eyes focused on me and I was done with airport security in less than five minutes.
 I’m flying like it’s the year 2000!

 Q1) Any tips when filling out the online form.
-A1) I’d have to be honest, it was a long time since I filled out the form and guess what… I did the wrong one first.
+A1) It was a long time since I filled out the form and guess what… I did the wrong one first.
 My process started in June of 2012, but I picked the wrong form that was for international.
 Because if this (and my work schedule conflicting not allowing me to give the proper attention) I sat in limbo for about four months.
 The one thing I do recommend is be sure to have a passport.
 It’s a great way for identification and it makes things easy.